xyz-sundram/xyz-sundram/README.md

 - 🛠 **Maintainer**: Maintaining a fork of Havoc OS with the latest security patches.
 - 📚 **Learner**: Continuously learning and hoping to contribute more in the future.

-## Current Projects

-### Custom ROMs

-I'm working on custom ROMs to enhance the performance and features of various Android devices.
-Currently focused on:
-- **Samsung M30s**
-- **Redmi Note 6 Pro**

-### Havoc OS Fork (Deprecated)

-I was maintaining a fork of Havoc OS with the latest security patches.
-However, this project is now deprecated as Android has dropped support for Android 11.

 ## Goals

 - Improve my Android development skills.